Virtual reality therapy: Exposure therapy

 One very successful example of virtual reality therapy exposure therapy is the PTSD treatment system, Virtual Iraq.
 Using a head mounted display and a game pad, patients navigate a Humvee around virtual recreations of Iraq, Afghanistan, and the United States.
 By being safely exposed to the traumatic environments, patients learned to reduce their anxiety.
 According to a review of the history of Virtual Iraq, one study found that it reduced PTSD symptoms by an average of fifty percent, and disqualified over seventy-five percent of participants for PTSD after treatment.

 Virtual Reality Exposure Therapy (VRET) is also commonly used for treating specific phobias, especially small animal phobia.
 Commonly feared animals such as spiders can be easily produced in a virtual environment, instead of finding the real animal.
+For those with low social confidence, Virtual Reality Exposure Therapy can also be used to simulate social situations.
 VRET has also been used experimentally to treat other fears such as public speaking and claustrophobia.

 Another successful study attempted treating 10 individuals who experienced trauma as a result of events during 9/11.
 Through repeated exposure to increasingly traumatic sequences of World Trade Center events, immediate positive results were self reported by test subjects.
 In a 6-month follow-up, 9 of the test subjects available for follow up maintained their results from exposure.